aha-app/aha-services/docs/tfs.md

-This integration allows you to push features and requirements in Aha! into the Microsoft Visual Studio Team Foundation server.
+This integration allows you to push features and requirements from Aha! to Microsoft Visual Studio Team Foundation server.

 This integration uses the REST API and currently only Visual Studio Online is supported.

 ## Features

 * One Aha! product is associated with one Microsoft Team Fondation project.
-* An feature can be sent to the Mirosoft Team Fondation server using the _Send to Visual Studio TFS_ item in the _Action_ menu on the features page.
+* A feature can be sent to the Mirosoft Team Fondation server using the _Send to Visual Studio TFS_ item in the _Action_ menu on the features page.
 * Requirements are sent to TFS together with the feature.
 * Only the name, description and attachments of features and requirements are sent.
 * If you set up a subscription in TFS the integration can receive updates about name changes, description changes or status changes.